the-abe-train/globle/README.md

 ## Listed countries
 - The list of countries for this game is based on the [Worldometer](https://www.worldometers.info/geography/alphabetical-list-of-countries/).
 - England, Scotland, Wales, and Northern Ireland are a part of the United Kingdom, as per Worldometer.
-- Some small countires were omitted because they do not render nicely on the globe.
+- Some island countires were omitted because they do not render properly on the globe.
 When guessed, the player is prompted with a notice that although the country exists, it is not a valid guess.
+I am working on a solution to this issue.
 - Some alternate spellings and previous names are accepted, e.g. Burma for Myanmar.
 - Geogrpahy can be a sensitive topic, and some countries' borders are disputed.
 If you believe a correction should be made, please politely raise an issue or DM me on Twitter.